The Beautiful Water Hyacinth: An Invasive Plant and a Biofuel

 - Water hyacinth fills the space needed by other aquatic plants and prevents their growth.

-- The mat of water hyacinth absorbs nutrients that other plants require.
+- The mat formed by the plant absorbs nutrients that other plants require.

 - It also blocks the light that algae and other photosynthetic organisms in the water need in order to make food.